-Following are guidelines for the use of WAQTC FOP for AASHTO T 355 - In-Place Density of Asphalt Mixtures by Nuclear Method - E&ID 22-1 (16), published October 2017) by the State of Alaska DOT&PF.
+Following are guidelines for the use of WAQTC FOP for AASHTO T 355 by the State of Alaska DOT&PF.
 Replaces WAQTC TM 8.

 - 1. Testing under this method shall be used for quality control and when specified, acceptance testing. - 2.
 Report percent compaction to the nearest 0.1 percent.
 Report percent air voids, if required. - 3.
+Any offsets determined are GAUGE-SPECIFIC and must be determined for each gauge used to test the material. - 4.
+When The Standard Density is determined using ATM 412, use the average of the tests performed according to ATM 411, taken at three separate random test locations, as the acceptance test value. - 5.
 Direct transmission may be used on crushed asphalt materials.